rcaelers/workrave-website/content/en/docs/breaks/preludes.md

 ![Microbreak prelude window](/images/screenshots/prelude-microbreak-warn.png)

 A few seconds later it will starting flashing red.
-If you still continu to ignore it, the announcement window will disappear.
-Depending on your settings and the number of times you ignored the break, Workrave will eiher forcedly start the break, or try again in a few minutes.
+If you still continue to ignore it, the announcement window will disappear.
+Depending on your settings and the number of times you ignored the break, Workrave will either forcedly start the break, or try again in a few minutes.

 ![Microbreak prelude window](/images/screenshots/prelude-microbreak-warn-red.png)